dart-lang/language/working/1426-extension-types/feature-specification.md

 ```

+### Implementing superinterfaces

+This section specifies the effect of having an `<interfaces>` part in an
+extension declaration.

+Let `E` be an extension declaration where `<interfaces>?` is of the form
+`implements T1, ..
+Tm`.
+We say that `E` has `T1` .. `Tm` as its direct
+superinterfaces.

+A compile-time error occurs if a direct superinterface does not denote a
+class, or if it denotes a class which cannot be a superinterface of a
+class.

+*For instance, `implements int` is an error.*

+For each member `m` named `n` in each direct superinterface of `E`, an
+error occurs unless `E` declares a member `m1` named `n` which is a correct
+override of `m`, or the show/hide part of `E` enables an instance member of
+the on-type which is a correct override of `m`.

+No subtype relationship exists between `E` and `T1, ..
+Tm`.

+*This means that when an extension type implements a set of interfaces, it
+is enforced that all the specified members are available, and that they
+have a signature which is compatible with the ones in `T1, ..
+Tm`, but
+there is no assignability from an expression of type `E` to a variable
+whose declared type is `Tj` for some `j` in 1..m.
+For that, it is necessary
+to use `box`, as described below.*

 ### Invariant enforcement through introduction: Protected extension types

 This section specifies the effect of including the keyword `protected` as